-I will start this article by telling you that you don’t necessarily need a bodyweight shoulder workout.
+We will start this article by telling you that you don’t necessarily need a bodyweight shoulder workout.

 Most exercises performed with your own body weight target the shoulders secondarily.

 However, if you don’t want an upper body day and you’d like to split the training into muscle groups, then we have you covered with an awesome routine.

 We will break down the routine into three levels:

 The goal is to reach advanced and be able to perform all of the cool exercises.

 Bear in mind that the information in this article will be fairly limited.

 You will see us talking about exercises such as the planche.

-In this article, we will only present a roadmap and provide a starting with the beginner routine, and goals to achieve with the intermediate and advanced ones.
+We will only present a roadmap and provide a starting point to achieve the intermediate and advanced levels.

-You have to be able to do a few push ups before being able to complete the following workout.
+You have to be able to do a few push-ups before being able to complete the following workout.

 If you are just starting out with training, we recommend you to check our beginner bodyweight workout.
 It will be more helpful.

-Some of the exercises presented above will change from general, to more specific towards achieving skills such as the planche and the handstand push up.
+Some of the exercises presented above will change from general, to more specific towards achieving skills such as the planche and the handstand push-up.

-There is quite a big gap to bridge between the intermediate and advanced, so keep that in mind.
+There is a big gap to bridge between the intermediate and advanced, so keep that in mind.

 All the exercises, starting from the beginner routine all the way here, were building upon each other to reach this point.

 There is a lot more to the shoulder than people may think.

 What we’ll be discussing about here is the deltoid muscle and its three fibers (heads):

-The acromial head originates in the acromion (which is a bony structure on the superior end of the shoulder blade.
+The acromial head originates in the acromion, which is a bony structure on the superior end of the shoulder blade.

 The anterior, lateral, and posterior parts merge together and insert into the humerus.